The All-Time Gotham Baseball Team: The Complete Ballot

 Being a fan of all the great New York clubs, I feel compelled to suggest that Joltin’ Joe – arguably the greatest all-round centerfielder in

-• Tim Reid says:
+Tim Reid said:

 Baseball history – lost significant votes due to the omission of his name from the CF ballot.